Hey, Can I See That?

 California Labor Code Section 1198.5 gives private employees the right to view, but not necessarily obtain a copy of, their personnel files.
 Private employees are also generally entitled to a copy of any document they have signed.
 California Labor Code Section 432.

-No. Section 1198.5 does not apply to public employers.
-This means that this law does not apply to state agencies, school districts, or other public entities.
+Yes.
+Section 1198.5 applies to private and public employers.
+This law applies to state agencies, school districts, or other public entities pursuant to California Government Code Section 53060.3.

 Section 1198.5 gives private employees the right, under most circumstances, to view their personnel files at all reasonable times.
 What is considered reasonable will depend on factors such as where the file is kept, how it is stored and when you make the request for the file.
 An employer is not required to produce your file for review during times that you are actually working.